xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Calculus/Inequalities.md

 - **Number line method** (testing for positivity): used when we have a **continuous function**.
 - Using **systems** (looking for overlaps): used when we have a **piecewise function** (square root, modulus, etc...).

+> [!hint] Why the system method?
+> The goal is to get a system (or piecewise function) that **mirrors exactly the behaviour of our function**, so that we can process it better.

 ## Inequalities with absolute value

-The argument of a modulus gets its sign flipped when it's negative, making it a piecewise function.
+The argument of a modulus gets its sign flipped when it's negative, we can **represent it as a piecewise function**.

 $$\Large|2x-3|>x+6$$